Revolutionizing the Future by Unlocking Earth’s Greatest Treasures

 The future of aluminum needs to use less energy.

-We didn’t need a crisis to get started back in 2005.
 We have worked non-stop until we got it right: a simplified, cheaper process with zero emissions, zero toxic waste, and significant energy savings.

 Caroline Reily, Co-Founder & CEO